Every March, we celebrate and commemorate the vital role of women in American history.

-Below is a list of some of the best women’s history month activities and events.
-Most of these options are budget and family friendly!
+Below is a list of some of the best women’s history month activities and events updated for 2022.

 You can check out our full list of March activities in Washington DC here.

 Top 10 Ways to Celebrate Women's History Month in Washington DC